MadBrozzeR/queue/README.md

       // Set timeout for server response in case of network problems. this.setTimeout(5000, 'Server did not respond in time');
     } catch (error) {
-      // If there was problem with writing into socket (connection interrupted), then trigger error. this.queue.trigger(error);
+      // If there was problem with writing into socket (connection interrupted), then trigger an error. this.queue.trigger('error', error);
     }
   },

   // Timeout will be triggered if server did not respond in time.
   timeout: function (message) {
-    this.queue.trigger(error, new Error(message));
+    this.queue.trigger('error', new Error(message));
   },

   // Event to be triggered if server respond with some data.